exexexll/Bumpin.io/TERMS-OF-SERVICE.md

 ## 5. PAYMENT AND ACCESS VERIFICATION

 ### 5.1 One-Time Payment
-Access to Napalm Sky requires a **one-time payment of $0.50 USD** to verify account legitimacy and prevent bot activity.
+Access to BUMPIn requires a **one-time payment of $0.50 USD** to verify account legitimacy and prevent bot activity.

 ### 5.2 Alternative Access
 You may gain free access by: